jason-fox/tutorials.Context-Providers/README.md

 ---

-# Creating a Redirection Registration
+## Redirection Registration

 Before adding the registration, goto `http://localhost:3000/` to display and interact with the FMIS data.
 Initially, only the Building data from the previous tutorial is available, since this has been loaded onto the default tenant.

 ### Reading Animal data

 Animals are not available on the default tenant, Data about animals on the farm has been preloaded into the **farmer's context broker**

 - for simplicitiy this is actually set up as the `farmer` tenant and a simple forwarding proxy set up on port `1027`.
 The farmer's data
 - can be read as shown: